 If you’re a teen and you already have your Texas drivers permit, you can schedule your behind-the-wheel test at the DPS once you pass your 16th birthday and you’ve had your license for 6 months.
 For drivers 18-24, you must bring proof of completion of your Texas adult drivers ed course on test day.

 If you’re over the age of 25, you’ll want to prepare for the written exam before you head to the DPS.
 You could study the Texas drivers manual on your own, or you can increase your chances of passing by taking a Texas adult drivers ed online course.
 Once you pass your adult drivers education course, you’ll have fulfilled the written DPS exam requirement.
 All that’s left is passing your behind-the-wheel and vision exams at the DPS.

 What to Expect from Your Texas Driving Test

-When scheduling your Texas driving test, there are a few things you should keep in mind.
+When scheduling your Texas driving test date, there are a few things you should keep in mind.
 First, you will need to arrive with a working vehicle that has both current registration and valid auto insurance.
 Make sure the headlights, taillights, brake lights, and turn signals are all functioning properly.
 There should be no cracks in the windshield, and all your mirrors should be clean and void of damage.

 A Texas driving test examiner will want to know you’re in complete control of the vehicle.
 You should know where everything is, from the gearshift, to the turn signal, to the emergency brake.
 As you move through each portion of the test, they’ll watch for signs that you are capable of handling each maneuver skillfully.
 This includes staying in your lane (not swerving), proper use of turn signals, checking blind spots, and smooth transitions from stop to start.